 The University of Nebraska Public Policy Center (NUPPC) provides evaluation services to the University of Nebraska-Lincoln Department of Agricultural Economics to assess current outcome measures related to the Livestock Risk Management Education program.
 The Livestock Risk Management Education Program holds workshop series across Nebraska to share the latest insurance options and risk management information for livestock producers.
 Building off the existing post-program survey, the NUPPC evaluation team measures long-term changes in Nebraska livestock producers’ behavior through a follow up survey and voluntary phone interviews.

 Much of the garbage that the Lincoln community creates (plastic bottles, metal cans, newspapers, junk mail and cardboard) is readily recyclable.
-In collaboration with the City of Lincoln, the University of Nebraska Public Policy Center conducted a feasibility study to help understand how other comparable cities achieved their multi-family housing recycling mandates.
+In collaboration with the City of Lincoln, the University of Nebraska Public Policy Center conducted a feasibility study to help understand how other comparable cities approached multi-family housing recycling.
 More specifically, this includes studying the processes used, lessons learned, successes/challenges, and outcomes.
 The project aims to increase awareness of the amount of food wasted, increase recycling of readily recyclable materials, enhance public awareness of resource recovery, and promote behavior change regarding food waste and resource recovery and its impact of greenhouse gas emissions.
 The overall goal of the project is improved food and recycling waste diversion from the municipally run Bluff Road Landfill.